 FileSet

-The Windows BMR protected machine must have a backup of all operating system critical partitions in order to achieve a successful restore.
+The machine protected by Linux BMR must have a backup of all critical partitions of the operating system to achieve successful restoration.

 Backup Job